Momčilo Raspopović: Rijeka

 Raspopović was loaned to Rijeka in January 2018, after which he made his league debut in a 4–0 victory against NK Istra 1961 on 10 February 2018.
 After playing a total of eight league games for the rest of the 2017–18 season, Rijeka opted to buy Raspopović's contract from Budućnost, after which he was no a loaned player.
 On 2 September 2018, Raspopović scored a goal from distance in a 1–1 tie against Dinamo Zagreb.

+Karviná

+On 23 February 2024, Raspopović signed a contract with Czech club Karviná.

 International career

 After having been part of the Montenegrin U17 and Montenegrin U19 team, Raspopović has been a regular presence in the Montenegrin U21 team between 2013 and 2016.
-On 14 November 2019, he made his debut under coach Faruk Hadžibegić in Montenegro's Euro 2020 qualifier against England, which Montenegro lost 7–0.
+On 14 November 2019, he made his senior debut under coach Faruk Hadžibegić in Montenegro's Euro 2020 qualifier against England, which Montenegro lost 7–0.